capttrousers/test/README.md

-# test
+# Testing Is Fun & Good

-Repo for testing experiments and test knowledge
+Repo for testing experiments and test knowledge.
+For now, just a shell to get the test.js.org domain :p